PaulinL/balance-ton-quizz/README.md

 Repository for the project "balance ton quizz"

 ## HOW-TO Build and run

-Go to balance-ton-quizz-server directory, and then run :
+For the back, go to balance-ton-quizz-server directory, and then run :

 ```
 mvn install